Richard Williams, Notre Dame Sociology

 NOTE: My Stata Highlights page includes links to Stata and statistical handouts from my other courses that may interest readers.

-This page is under development.
-Links will become "live" once the handout is ready.
-Click here if you want to see the complete online notes and handouts from the last time the course was taught.
-I will be making some changes this changes this year; but the old notes should be fine for anyone who wants to get a head start on methods we haven't gotten to yet.
+Last Year's Notes: Click here if you want to see the complete online notes and handouts from the last time the course was taught.
+I will be making some changes this year; but the old notes should be fine for anyone who wants to get a head start on methods we haven't gotten to yet.
+Links on this page will become "live" once the handout is ready.

 NOTE: The following special types of files are used on this web page.
 Some materials are available only to nd.edu users.